Oh-yk/CS470_EmotionDetection/README.md

 Make data/jaffedbase, data/CK+48 and data/fer2013.csv file.
 Make a new folder which name is 'data' and insert all things inside it.
+The 'jaffedbase' folder, the 'CK+48' folder, and the 'fer2013.csv' file will be downloaded by upper links, respectively.
 Make sure that data/jaffedbase, data/CK+48, data/fer2013.csv.

 To make 6 files and 1 folder as follows